 The NSCA-Certified Personal Trainer® (NSCA-CPT®) exam is comprised of 140 scored and 15 non-scored* multiple-choice questions that tests candidate's knowledge in the following four domains:

-The pass rate was 76% for candidates attempting the NSCA-CPT exam for the first time in 2017.
+The pass rate was 77% for first-time candidates attempting the NSCA-CPT exam in 2018.

 The detailed content outline for the exam is available in the NSCA Certification Handbook(PDF).Download the Certification Handbook (PDF)

 |Safety, Emergency Procedures and Legal Issues||13%||19|

 |Number of video questions (already included in the total)||25-35|